List of submarine topographical features: Oceanic trenches

 Oceanic trenches are long, narrow topographic depressions of the seabed.
 They are the deepest parts of the ocean floor, and they define one of the most important natural boundaries on the Earth's solid surface: the one between two lithospheric plates.
 Trenches are a distinctive morphological feature of plate boundaries.
 Trenches are found in all oceans with the exception of the Arctic Ocean and they are most common in the North and South Pacific Oceans.

 There are three types of lithospheric plate boundaries: 1.) divergent (where lithosphere and oceanic crust is created at mid-ocean ridges), 2.) convergent (where one lithospheric plate sinks beneath another and returns to the mantle), and 3.) transform (where two lithospheric plates slide past each other).

 An oceanic trench is a type of convergent boundary at which two oceanic lithospheric slabs meet; the older (and therefore denser) of these slabs flexes and subducts beneath the other slab.
 Oceanic lithosphere moves into trenches at a global rate of about a tenth of a square meter per second.
 Trenches are generally parallel to a volcanic island arc, and about 200 km from a volcanic arc.
 Oceanic trenches typically extend 3 to 4 km below the level of the surrounding oceanic floor.
-The greatest ocean depth to be sounded is in the Challenger Deep of the Mariana Trench, at a depth of 10,911 m below sea level.
+The greatest ocean depth to be sounded is in the Challenger Deep of the Mariana Trench, at a depth of around 10,935 m below sea level.